UKNCSP/CMIP7-AFT-Support/Experiment_Guidance.md

    * Check whether the model is able to produce your key diagnostics, and code up if essential.
    * Document any decisions on diagnostics which you decide not to include or for which you have to deviate from what has been requested.
 1. Download / create forcing data.
+   * Preindustrial, historical and scenario forcing data needed by UKESM and HadGEM-GC5 based models is being processed and reviewed by the (Ancillary Working Group)[https://code.metoffice.gov.uk/trac/UKESM/wiki/UKESMAncilWG]
+   * Ensure that all input ancillary files are in central CMIP7 locations, and not in an individuals user space.
+   * Outside of the above key forcing datasets if you need anything bespoke you will likely have to generate this yourself
      * Liaise with providers in advance of official release if possible to minimise surprises.
      * If you are relying on another MIP to generate forcing data for you, ensure that they are aware of this.
      * Avoid breaking up timeseries forcing files (historical/scenario) into e.g. 20-year chunks.
 It is better to split files by variable than by time period.
      * Ensure that the temporal coverage of forcing data extends beyond the start and end of the runs which will use it.
 The model interpolates between time records to its present time, so needs a valid field after the end of the run and before the start.
-   * Ensure that all input files are in central locations, not user space.
      * There should be some technical and scientific review of all forcing data created for CMIP7 runs, just as for the model jobs themselves.
 The MIP should decide what is appropriate, as long as any science decisions made in defining the forcing are documented.
 1. Schedule HPC resources.
    * Outline discussions on HPC resources required for your experiments should begin as early as possible.
    * Once you have decided which experiments to run, estimate how much resource (CPU time and disk space) all of your runs will require, and ensure that you have access to what you need.
 For Met Office HPC, agree which queue you will use.

 ## Run setup

-1. Identify reviewers for job setup and arrange likely review dates in advance (to prevent delays due to reviewers being otherwise engaged).
+1. Identify reviewers for your job setup and arrange likely review dates in advance (to prevent delays due to reviewers being otherwise engaged).
 You will need a main reviewer (normally another scientist working on your MIP) and a diagnostic reviewer.

 1. Ensure that ensemble member, forcing and realisation identifiers ("ripf" values) have been defined.